The-Poolz/RegistrationContract/README.md

 First of all, you should define the info keys, which users will have to fill with values.
 In addition, you have to pay a fee, which admin set for creation a new registration pool.
-Likewise, you can set a fee for registration a new SignUp by user.
+Likewise, you can set a fee for registering a new SignUp by user.
 You should use the Register() function to create a new registration pool.

+<pre><b>ATTENTION!
+Token can be null if you want to set a commission for signing up with main coin</b></pre>

 ```solidity
     // to create a new registration pool